tig-foundation/tig-monorepo/docs/guides/innovating.md

 ## Making Your Submission

-You will need to burn 0.001 ETH to make a submission.
+You will need to burn 10 TIG to make a submission.
 Visit https://play.tig.foundation/innovator and follow the instructions.

 **IMPORTANT:**
 * Submissions are final and cannot be modified after they are made